 Is Salt Spring in the middle of a housing crisis?
 It all depends on who you talk to and what one defines as a crisis.

-If you move to Salt Spring and have limited funds and are looking to rent a home at about $1000 per month your probably out of luck.
+If you move to Salt Spring and have limited funds and are looking to rent a home at about $2000 per month you are probably out of luck.
 There are basically no homes to rent on Salt Spring Island at this time and not just because it’s the usual summer madness.

 Why are there no rental homes for sale at this time?
 The scapegoat for the last year or so has been the short-term vacation rental homes (STVR).
 As a point of full disclosure, I do not own and or operate an STRV but are they the real culprit to all those who post ads on the community list looking for a home to rent?
 I just checked Air B&B and there are at least 200 or so listings for Salt Spring Island.
-However, some are tents, trailer, Teepee, rooms in homes.
-One would really have to look very closely at ever ad and see if it’s a legal B&B suite or a full-size home know as an STVR home and which by the way is illegal according to our land use bylaw here is the definition of a legal B&B;
+However, some are tents, trailers, teepees, and rooms in homes.
+One would really have to look very closely at every ad and see if it’s a legal B&B suite or a full-size home known as an STVR home and which by the way is illegal according to our land use bylaw here is the definition of a legal B&B;

 3.13.8 Bed and Breakfast home-based businesses are subject to the following additional